ruelasvh/langgraph-agentic-rag/README.md

 # Agentic RAG — AI Financial Research Assistant

-This project is a minimal, production-minded prototype of an agentic RAG chatbot implemented with LangGraph and OpenAI APIs (model: openai:gpt-5-nano).
-It uses an in-memory FAISS vector store (via langchain-community wrapper) and LangGraph best-practices: ToolNodes, conditional edges, and a retriever tool.
+This project is a production-minded prototype of an agentic RAG chatbot implemented with LangGraph and OpenAI APIs (model: openai:gpt-5-nano).
+It uses an in-memory FAISS vector store (can be cached for faster startup) and LangGraph best-practices: ToolNodes, conditional edges, and a retriever tool.

+Features:
+- Chat UI (LangSmith Studio)
+- Upload documents in parallel through `ingest_data.py` script (recommended for production) or automatically loads documents on startup and index them into FAISS
+- Agent responder decides whether to retrieve or answer directly using a router node
+- Agent grader grades its own responses and retries if the grade is low (threshold configurable)
+- Retrieval path returns provenance (source, snippet)
+- Unit tests + integration test included (pytest)

 ## 🚀 Quick Start